FREE SHIPPING ON ALL U.S. ORDERS FOR A LIMITED TIME!

 How Enzyme Cleaners Work Their Magic

-1. Blot, don’t scrub.
-Press a clean cloth onto the affected area to soak up as much urine as possible before applying the cleaner.
+• Blot first, don't scrub: press a clean cloth onto the affected area to soak up as much urine as possible before applying anything.

-2. Saturate the area.
-Don’t just spray the surface—urine soaks deep into carpets, furniture, and even wood, so your cleaner needs to reach those layers too.
+• Saturate the spot: urine soaks deep into carpet backing, furniture padding, and even wood, so the cleaner has to reach those layers to work.

 Preventing Future Accidents

-• Keep litter boxes clean.
-Scoop daily and change litter regularly to encourage proper bathroom habits.
+• Keep litter boxes clean: scoop daily and change litter regularly.

-• Provide enough boxes.
-The rule of thumb is one box per cat, plus one extra.
+• Provide enough boxes: the standard rule is one box per cat, plus one extra.

-• Reduce stress.
-Changes in routine, new pets, or even a rearranged room can cause anxiety-driven accidents.
+• Reduce household stress: changes in routine, new pets, or even a rearranged room can trigger anxiety-driven accidents.

 The Best Way to a Cleaner, Odor-Free Home